by Baloney Bill

 Once we were in the water, though, it was smooth sailing, pardon the pun.
 There was nothing to driving a boat.
 Is that the right expression?
 Do you drive a boat?
 Steer a boat?
 Sail a boat?
 No, that would have to be a sailboat, right?
 I have no idea, but being behind the wheel was easy anyway.
 Getting away from the dock was a bit of a challenge though, not because of anything to do with the boat, but rather with the kids.

 The day before, Maddie had gone out to the sporting goods store to buy the kids life jackets.
-Scott was a happy bachelor.
+Scott, the boat owner, was a happy bachelor.
 He had half a dozen life jackets for adults, but none for kids.
-Now, Russ, four, and Katie, three, were really putting up a fuss.
+Now our kids, Russ, four, and Katie, three, were really putting up a fuss.
 They didn't want anything to do with being smothered in those life jackets.
 Both of them wailed and carried on as Maddie wrestled them on while I loaded the cooler and other stuff into the boat.
 She finally got them settled down a bit, all three of them sitting on the back bench of the boat, and we took off.

 I went pretty slow at first.
 There were quite a few boats in close by the dock and of course I was new at this.
 Scott's boat was really nice, and during the work week when I suggested to him that with my luck I'd probably sink his pride and joy, but he just said he didn't care, that would just mean he would get a new one.
 He was about as laid back as you could get.
 I guess being rich takes a lot of the edges off of life.